 |Died||February 13, 2011(aged 79)|

-Between 1949 and 1953, Lesabe later became an active member of a social composed of intellectuals and others interested in social welfare matters including education for Africans in the country called Gama Sigma Club in Bulawayo.
+Between 1949 and 1953, Lesabe became an active member of a social group composed of intellectuals and others interested in social welfare matters including education for Africans in the country called Gama Sigma Club in Bulawayo.
 Other prominent members of the club were Samuel Ndebele, Chief Gampu, Abraham Nkiwane, Edward Ndlovu, Francis Nehwati, Benjamin Burombo and others.

-In 1957 Lesabe became of the first people to join the Southern Rhodesian African National Congress when it was formed in 1957.
+In 1957 Lesabe became one of the first people to join the Southern Rhodesian African National Congress when it was formed in 1957.

-In 1960, she was among the first women to join the National Democratic Party (NDP), whose chairlady of the Women’s League was Anna Nyathi.
+In 1960, she was among the first women to join the National Democratic Party (NDP), whose chairman of the Women’s League was Anna Nyathi.
 Lesabe mobilised many people in Mzilikazi and Babourfields and formed a branch known as MZIBA (Mzilikazi/Babourfields).

 After ZAPU was banned, Lesabe part of the leaders of the new People's Caretaker Council in 1963.
 The partner was a movement to keep the banned ZAPU alive.
 It too was banned the following year, in 1964.

-Between 1970 and 1974, she toured all provinces in the country where she addressed several meetings informing members about Zapu programmes of the armed struggle which had began in earnest.
+Between 1970 and 1974, she toured all provinces in the country where she addressed several meetings informing members about ZAPU programmes of the armed struggle which had began in earnest.
 In 1975, she was elected to the National Executive as the head of ZAWU at a congress of the African National Council (ANC).
 The same congress elected the late Josiah Chinamano as vice president and Joseph Msika as secretary general.